International Student Handbook

 After you Arrive

-If you are required to show immigration documents to the QMU International Team, we will email you in advance to explain what is required.
-Once we’ve seen your documents, you will be sent a student card.
-This will entitle you to various discounts and can be used as ID within the university.
+Some international students need to show immigration documents to the QMU International Team after they arrive on campus.
+If this is the case, we will email you in advance to explain what is required.
+Once we’ve seen your documents, you will receive a student card, which entitles you to various discounts and can be used as your ID within the university.

 Paying your tuition fees